Decide where your marriage is headed.

 Discernment Counseling Is Not a Good Fit If…

-Deep down, you have already made up your mind to divorce and you are looking for a platform in which to express that.
+Deep down, you have already made up your mind to divorce and you are looking for a way to express that.

 One of you is coercing the other to participate.